ncontiero/dkcutter-django/docs/project-generation-options.md

   - [Sentry](https://github.com/getsentry/sentry)
   - [WhiteNoise](https://github.com/evansd/whitenoise)
   - [PGAdmin](https://www.pgadmin.org/)

+- **Use TailwindCSS in React Email**: Indicates whether the project should use TailwindCSS in React Email (It is not necessary to have chosen TailwindCSS in the additional tools option).

+- **Frontend Package Manager**: Select the package manager for the Frontend Pipeline:

+  - npm
+  - pnpm
+  - Yarn
+  - bun

 - **Automated Deps Updater**: Indicates whether the project should be configured using the following automated deps updater: